-SparkPost was a dedicated A transactional email is the automated message a WordPress site sends in response to a single user action – a password reset, an order confirmation, a form receipt – addressed to the user who triggered it.
-Read full reference → service founded in 2011 as the cloud version of Message Systems’ Momentum MTA.
-It built a reputation for high-volume email infrastructure and a generous free tier (100,000 emails/month).
-MessageBird acquired SparkPost in 2022; MessageBird then rebranded to Bird in 2024.
-The standalone SparkPost product has been absorbed into Bird’s enterprise CRM and messaging platform.
+SparkPost is a A transactional email is the automated message a WordPress site sends in response to a single user action – a password reset, an order confirmation, a form receipt – addressed to the user who triggered it.
+Read full reference → service that launched in 2011 as the cloud version of Message Systems’ Momentum MTA.
+MessageBird acquired it in 2022; MessageBird then rebranded to Bird in 2024.
+The product now lives inside Bird as its email offering, and Bird publishes SparkPost-branded pricing at

 SMTP settings (legacy)